-Launch all unfinished tasks in task pool task\pool\name.
-If block is True, return when all tasks have been subscribe(topicName, callback)
+Launch all unfinished tasks in task pool task_pool_name.
+If block is True, return when all tasks have been launched.
+If block is False, return when all tasks that can be launched immediately have been launched.
+Return number of tasks submitted.